Tenebrosful/DELTARUNE-Livesplit.Autosplitter/README.md

 ## Want to help with / request something?

 Want to get in touch with the developers?
-In that case, we recommend you to join the Deltarune Speedrunning community Discord server ["Fast Little Boys"](https://discord.gg/W6uckvkuer)
+In that case, we recommend you join the Deltarune Speedrunning community Discord server ["Fast Little Boys"](https://discord.gg/W6uckvkuer)
-(shorten FLB) with the link below and ping one of the developers in the channel #autosplitter-feedback.
+(FLB) and ping one of the developers in the channel #autosplitter-feedback.

 You can also create an issue on this repository by clicking on the [Issues](https://github.com/Tenebrosful/DELTARUNE-Livesplit.Autosplitter/issues) tab and then on `New Issue`.